2D Cameras

 Sakura Petal

 Notable for having been listed in the Guinness Book of World Records as the world's smallest camera, the Petal is otherwise more novelty than camera.
-A round disk of film held six round images.
+A round disk of film held six round im ages.
 Made in occupied Japan shortly after the war, many were brought home by returning GIs.
 The balsa wood box, tissue paper instruction sheet and original red ribbon all add to the effect.
 Petals are not particularly rare, but they're too cute to ignore.

 Camera Instructions